2013 Porsche Cayenne Interior

 - "Stitched leather lines every nook and cranny, and seats have incredible support." -- Jalopnik (Diesel, front seats)

-Standard features on the Cayenne include a refrigerated glovebox and a 10-speaker sound system with 7-inch touch-screen display.
-It can be equipped with four-zone automatic climate control, Bluetooth, an upgraded Bose or Burmester sound system, navigation, power sunroof, lane change assist, a backup camera, rear parking sensors and a rear-seat entertainment system.
-Many options are available through pricey packages, and some of Porsche’s optional features are standard on rivals like the Audi Q7.
+Standard features in the 2013 Porsche Cayenne include a refrigerated glovebox and a 10-speaker sound system with a 7-inch touch screen.
+It can be equipped with quad-zone automatic climate control, Bluetooth, an upgraded Bose or Burmester sound system, navigation, a power sunroof, lane change assist, a backup camera, rear parking sensors and a rear-seat entertainment system.
+Many options are available through pricey packages, and some of Porsche’s optional features are standard in rivals like the Audi Q7.

 Porsche’s touch-screen infotainment system only controls audio functions and the optional navigation system.
-Reviewers agree that there’s a ton of buttons that control audio, climate and other functions, but they find it much more user-friendly than touch-screen or knob-based systems.
+Reviewers agree that there are a ton of buttons that control audio, climate and other functions, but they find it much more user-friendly than touch-screen or knob-based systems.
 However, many critics say the Cayenne’s controls take time to learn and locate.
-Not many reviewers comment on the sound system, but one critic says the optional Bose stereo does a good job to drown out the diesel’s engine noise.
+One critic says the optional Bose stereo does a good job drowning out the diesel’s engine noise.

 - "With so many buttons, it can be difficult to quickly find what you're looking for, but you might argue that this Porsche system is more efficient than the menu-driven systems found in its competitors." -- Edmunds

 - "Like all of Porsche's current offerings, the Cayenne's cockpit is filled with enough buttons, knobs and other controls to make a fighter pilot feel right at home.
 And while that might sound overwhelming at first, operating conventional interior controls is far less distracting than sifting through a series of complicated on-screen menus." -- Kelley Blue Book